fdulau/snmp_daemon/README.md

 # snmp_daemon
-n snmp emulator using multiple network peers to multiplex the various definition (OID, walk, mibs)
+An snmp emulator using multiple network peers to multiplex the various definition (OID, walk, mibs)